jm-goldacker/Emulator8085/README.md

 This project also emulates the [6116 RAM](http://ee-classes.usc.edu/ee459/library/datasheets/6116SA.pdf) with 2048×8 bits memory.

+## Motivation

+The MC 85/2 helped me a lot to understand how CPU, RAM, BUS, etc. work together and how the programming of a computer works at low level.

+I was curious about how to write an emulator, so my focus was not on the SOLID principles or an user interface - but on the goal to make a functional prototype.

+This project is currently not being maintained, because it is a lot of work to implement the whole instruction set.

 ## The MC 85/2
 This project is inspired by the MC 85/2 computer, which uses the Intel 8085 and the 6116 RAM.
 The MC 85/2 is a DIY computer.
 Its purpose is to learn the fundementals on how a computer works internally.

 The instructions to build and programm this computer are described in the book "Lern-Computer", written by Waldemar Willner and published by "Studienverl.
 Brockmeyer".

-## Motivation

-The MC 85/2 helped me a lot to understand how CPU, RAM, BUS, etc. work together and how the programming of a computer works at low level.
-Unfortunately this computer and the book are very rare.

-This projects aim is to simulate the MC 85/2 so more people can experiment with low level programming a very simple computer.
-Hopefully this helps you to develop a better understanding of computer architecture! :)

 ## Current project state